panchiniak/proc-stuff/README.md

 2. Allow this field (Wished recipient name) to be changed at the edit form of the proc entity **done**

-3. Store as metadata of a cipher proc the full URL that originated the set of recipoients.
+3. Store as metadata of a cipher proc the full URL that originated the set of recipoients. **done**

 4. Allow the decryption of multiple contents in standalone mode.
-This will be reused for the next item (5).
+This will be reused for the next item (5). **wip**

 5. Create a new route *proc*/update/<proc IDs CSV> and its ad hoc JS library (based on d7 **proc.update_protected.js**) for performing the re-encryption of the PROCs listed at <proc IDs CSV> according to the wished lists of recipients in each Proc.